akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240213000000/index.md

 **ABSTRACT**
 Robot learning of manipulation skills is hindered by the scarcity of diverse, unbiased datasets.
 While curated datasets can help, challenges remain in generalizability and real-world transfer.
 Meanwhile, large-scale "in-the-wild" video datasets have driven progress in computer vision through <b>self-supervised</b> techniques.
 Translating this to robotics, recent works have explored learning manipulation skills by passively watching abundant videos sourced online.
 Showing promising results, such video-based learning paradigms provide scalable supervision while reducing dataset bias.
 This survey reviews foundations such as video feature representation learning techniques, object affordance understanding, 3D hand/body modeling, and large-scale robot resources, as well as emerging techniques for acquiring robot manipulation skills from uncontrolled video demonstrations.
 We discuss how learning only from observing large-scale human videos can enhance generalization and sample efficiency for robotic manipulation.
-The survey <b>summarizes</b> video-based learning approaches, analyses their benefits over standard datasets, survey metrics, and benchmarks, and discusses open challenges and future directions in this nascent domain at the intersection of computer vision, natural language processing, and robot learning.
+The survey <b>summarizes</b> video-based learning approaches, analyses their benefits over standard datasets, survey metrics, and <b>benchmarks,</b> and discusses open challenges and future directions in this nascent domain at the intersection of computer vision, natural language processing, and robot learning.

 {{</citation>}}